How to Create a Memorial Bench

 Covington Bench With Back, Arms, and Plaque

-Benefits of Creating a Memorial Bench
+Benefits of Creating Memorial Benches for Loved Ones

 Buying a memorial bench provides a unique way to celebrate someone’s life.
 The flexible placement allows for more sentimentality than you can achieve with plaques in a cemetery.
 Just as a loved one may choose to scatter ashes in a meaningful location, they can place a bench somewhere significant.
 Those who pass by will notice the engraving, which will keep the deceased’s memory alive.